 To reduce the risk of SIDS staff will do the following with any child under the age of ONE year.

-• All infants will be placed to sleep on their backs, unless the child's physician's authorizes another position in writing.
+• All infants will be placed to sleep on their backs, unless the child's physician authorizes another position in writing.

 • Soft objects will be removed from the crib.